kit-pef-czu-cz/3d-point-cloud-dataset-plants/README.md

 ## Data Format

-* Raw data are proviuded in **.PLY format**; see https://paulbourke.net/dataformats/ply/ for details.
+* Raw data are provided in **.PLY format**; see https://paulbourke.net/dataformats/ply/ for details.
 * Annotated point clouds are provided in **.PCD format**; see https://pcl.readthedocs.io/projects/tutorials/en/latest/pcd_file_format.html for details.
 * Annotations:
   * Generated cuboids are using KITTI format; see https://github.com/dtczhl/dtc-KITTI-For-Beginners/blob/master/README.md for details.